Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

 Record linkage happens when an attacker has some data about people and link records containing sensitive data to the data they have, effectively learning sensitive information about individuals.
 - **Sample Uniques**: Consider how many sample uniques are in the dataset considering different quasi-identifiers.
 Often Age / DoB will be the source of many sample uniques.
 - **Sample Frequency**: *x.f*: How many records within the sample have the same quasi-identifiers?
 Mimics the situation when an attacker knows whether a record is in the sample.
-- **Population Uniques**: *x.F*: How many records within the global population have the same quasi-identifiers?
+- **Population Frequency**: *x.F*: How many records within the global population have the same quasi-identifiers?
 Mimics the attacker having no additional knowledge about membership, but only access to public records.
 - **Re-identification Risk**: *r*: risk of re-identification given population data: 1/x.F

 #### Record Linkage with noise addition